msherif4/kodo/docs/source/c_bindings.rst

 find the description of how to build Kodo with manually downloaded dependencies.
 This procedure is the same for the Kodo C-bindings.

-Be sure to read the `Selecting the correct versions`_ section to see which versions you need to download (here you should use the ``wscript`` in the kodo-c-bindings repository to obtain the version numbers).
+Be sure to read the :ref:`Selecting the correct versions` section to see which versions you need to download (here you should use the ``wscript`` in the kodo-c-bindings repository to obtain the version numbers).